The Best Neuropathy Supplements

 3. They Only Fight Symptoms, Not The Cause

 Peripheral neuropathy can be caused by several factors, from diabetes to leprosy.
-Most of the conventional medications are for alleviating the pain.
+Most of the conventional medications only focus on alleviating the pain, not healing your nerves.
 Doctors will prescribe drugs that make you feel better faster while what you need is something that treats the real cause, damaged or diseased nerves.

 Are There Natural Herbs or Vitamins